 - soy sauce - I used low sodium soy sauce in this recipe, but you can also use regular soy sauce as well!

 - cornstarch - This will turn the sauce into a nice thick glaze.

-- garlic clove – I prefer to use fresh garlic in this recipe, but you can also substitute a 1/2 tsp garlic powder.
+- garlic clove - I prefer to use fresh garlic in this recipe, but you can also substitute a ½ teaspoon garlic powder.

-- ground ginger – If you have fresh ginger, you can use that as well!
-Use 1 tsp very finely chopped or grated.
+- fresh ginger - If you don't have fresh ginger, you can use ¼ teaspoon ground ginger.

 - brown sugar - Light or dark brown sugar both work great in this recipe.